Glenn Rand

-Glenn Rand (born in 1944 Cincinnati, Ohio, United States) is an American photographic artist, educator and writer.
+Glenn Rand (February 10, 1944 – April 26, 2021) was an American photographic artist, educator and writer.
 He has produced photographic art that has been included in public museum collections throughout the United States, Japan, and Europe.
 He has written twelve books on photography and contributed regularly to magazines.
-In 2009 the Photo Imaging Education Association (PIEA) presented him with its "Excellence in Education Award" for his insightful contributions to photographic education.
+In 2009, the Photo Imaging Education Association (PIEA) presented him with its "Excellence in Education Award" for his insightful contributions to photographic education.